Tokamak: Advanced tokamaks

 Another problem seen in all fusion designs is the heat load that the plasma places on the wall of the confinement vessel.
 There are materials that can handle this load, but they are generally undesirable and expensive heavy metals.
 When such materials are sputtered in collisions with hot ions, their atoms mix with the fuel and rapidly cool it.
 A solution used on most tokamak designs is the limiter, a small ring of light metal that projected into the chamber so that the plasma would hit it before hitting the walls.
 This eroded the limiter and caused its atoms to mix with the fuel, but these lighter materials cause less disruption than the wall materials.

-When reactors moved to the D-shaped plasmas it was quickly noted that the escaping particle flux of the plasma could be shaped as well.
+When reactors moved to the D-shaped plasmas, it was quickly noted that the escaping particle flux of the plasma could be shaped as well.
 Over time, this led to the idea of using the fields to create an internal divertor that flings the heavier elements out of the fuel, typically towards the bottom of the reactor.
-There, a pool of liquid lithium metal is used as a sort of limiter; the particles hit it and are rapidly cooled, remaining in the lithium.
+There, a pool of liquid lithium is used as a sort of limiter; the particles hit it and are rapidly cooled, remaining in the lithium.
 This internal pool is much easier to cool, due to its location, and although some lithium atoms are released into the plasma, its very low mass makes it a much smaller problem than even the lightest metals used previously.

 As machines began to explore this newly shaped plasma, they noticed that certain arrangements of the fields and plasma parameters would sometimes enter what is now known as the high-confinement mode, or H-mode, which operated stably at higher temperatures and pressures.
 Operating in the H-mode, which can also be seen in stellarators, is now a major design goal of the tokamak design.

-Finally, it was noted that when the plasma had a non-uniform density it would give rise to internal electrical currents.
+Finally, it was noted that when the plasma had a non-uniform density, it would give rise to internal electrical currents.
 This is known as the bootstrap current.
 This allows a properly designed reactor to generate some of the internal current needed to twist the magnetic field lines without having to supply it from an external source.
 This has a number of advantages, and modern designs all attempt to generate as much of their total current through the bootstrap process as possible.

 By the early 1990s, the combination of these features and others collectively gave rise to the "advanced tokamak" concept.
 This forms the basis of modern research, including ITER.